 We encourage the development of skills which help towards an understanding of many areas such as speaking and listening, reading, writing, maths and science as we recognise how essential these skills are in your child’s future education.

-What activities are available in the Foundation Stage?
+What opportunities are available in the Foundation Stage?

 The Maths Area